ShashankBejjanki1241/SJAS/ARCHITECTURE_DIAGRAM.md

 - **Fallback Mechanism**: Each agent has access to `fallback_tool` for graceful error handling
 - **ADK Integration**: Uses ADK's `load_web_page` tool for ATS browsing (no external libraries)
 - **Memory Enabled**: `InMemoryMemoryService` provides debugging and state tracking
+- **Smart Resume Inference**: Job Selector Agent includes `infer_job_category_from_resume_tool` for intelligent category detection when queries are vague or conversational
+- **Progress Feedback**: All agents provide real-time progress messages to users for transparency